 The main challenge when designing loft conversion stairs is that there always seems to be an inconvenient roof slope just at the point where you want them to enter the loft.

-Where restricted headroom is an insurmountable problem, it may necessitate switching to ‘Plan B’ - moving the stairs to a more central location under the roof’s highest point.
+Where restricted headroom is an insurmountable problem, such as when looking at loft conversions for difficult roof constructions, it may necessitate switching to ‘Plan B’ — moving the stairs to a more central location under the roof’s highest point.

 The trouble is, if the staircase now pops up just where the double bed was meant to go, it could easily wreck your carefully devised plans for the new living space.

-It may also complicate matters on the floor below if an existing bedroom needs to be partitioned to make space for the new stairs rather than placing them directly above the main staircase (usually the most space-efficient solution).
+It may also complicate matters on the floor below if an existing bedroom needs to be partitioned to make space for the new stairs rather than placing them directly above the main staircase.

 Experienced designers know that the optimum solution is often a modified ‘Plan A’ — where additional headroom over the stairs is created by: